novuhq/novu/docs/docs/platform/subscribers.md

 ### Subscriber identifier

 This is a unique identifier used by Novu to keep track of a specific subscriber.
-We recommend using the internal id your application uses for a specific user.
+We recommend that you use the internal id that your application uses for a specific user.
 Using an identifier like email might cause issues locating a specific subscriber once they change their email address.

 ### Updating subscriber data

 In some cases you want to access subscribers to update a specific field or data attribute.
-For example when the user changes their email address or personal details.
+For example, when the user changes their email address or personal details.

 ```typescript
 import { Novu } from '@novu/node';